 Every now and then I get my own, sharp taste of it.
 Like when I met up with an aunt recently, who I haven’t seen in 2 years and who doesn’t know I’m out.
 She walks through my front door and as she’s wriggling out of her coat, shrieks “now darling, why aren’t you married yet?”

 What can I say?
-“I’m as gay as a boot and having so much fun, women have to literally peel my face off their boob so they can go to work”?
+“I’m so gay women have to literally peel my face off their boob so they can go to work”?

 You can’t say that shit to people but THIS IS WHAT SINGLE PEOPLE ARE THINKING.
 The one thing I’m definitely not thinking, is what I actually say: